Skip to Main Content

 Included Meals: Breakfast, Dinner

-At the hotel, our local Verona guide will meet you and host an informative introduction and an orientation tour of the city.
-The rest of the day is free to explore on your own with VBT’s city information as your guide.
-If you are visiting from mid-June to the end of August, don’t miss the opera performances in the open-air Roman Arena, an unforgettable experience.
-Local opera lovers say the best seats (particularly for acoustics) are the very affordable “Unreserved Stone Steps in Sectors D or E (Gradinata D or E).”
-If available, you can buy these last-minute at the ticket office, but it is best to purchase them in advance online at arena.it/arena/en.
-The Roman Arena is a very short walk from your hotel.
+The rest of the day is yours to explore with VBT’s city information as your guide.
+If you are visiting between mid-June and the end of August, don’t miss the opera performances at the open-air Roman Arena—an unforgettable experience.
+Locals recommend the “Unreserved Stone Steps in Sectors D or E (Gradinata D or E),” known for their excellent acoustics and affordability.
+Last-minute tickets may be available at the ticket office, but purchasing them in advance online is recommended.
+The Roman Arena is just a short walk from your hotel.

 Please note: Italian museums are closed on Mondays.